1. Home

 Hot water usage

-Showers, laundry, and the dishwasher will work just fine if you turn your water heater down to 120 degrees.
-For every 10 degrees you drop the water heater, you’ll save 3-5% on the energy cost of the water heater.
+Water heaters are often set to 140 degrees by default, but most people don’t notice a difference when they lower them to 120 degrees.
+For every 10 degrees you drop the water heater, you can save 3-5% on the energy cost of the water heater.
 Insulating water pipes and using a water heater insulation blanket usually saves energy and money.

 An electric water heater is another potential energy efficient improvement.
 Electric water heaters come in conventional, tankless, heat pump, and solar types.

 With laundry, you can be more selective about running hot cycles when cold cycles will get the job done.
-Running full loads and cleaning the lint trap as often as recommended can also save you energy.
+Running full loads and cleaning the lint trap in your dryer as often as recommended can also save you energy.

 Old, inefficient appliances